SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.md

 This is more of an **interactive textbook** than a game, but it's still fun to experiment with.
 It's about Earth in all of its geological aspects.
 You can explore the 5 chapters (Earth's Interior, Surface, Water Cycle, Biomes, and Sandbox) each organized into content areas or mini-lessons, that focus on a particular concept.
 You are encouraged to interact with the graphics to learn about our planet, exploring features such as volcanoes, dunes, mountains, weather and much more.

 The game was created by the developer Chaim Gingold and published on iOS in 2015.
 Since then the game has remained exclusive to Apple platforms and hasn't made it to Windows and Android, although Chaim said on the [official website](https://www.earthprimer.com/) that he plans to do a Windows version as well.
 I also recently contacted him for more information about the ports and he kindly replied to me saying that he is "still hoping to get it out the door one day" and hopes "that at some point it will rise in the heap of priorities again".
-I think it's important for this game to be supported on Windows simply because on desktop and laptop computers, Windows is the most used at 75% market share ([Wikipedia](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems#cite_note-3:~:text=For%20desktop%20and%20laptop%20computers%2C%20Windows%20is%20the%20most%20used%20at%2075%25)).
+I think it's important for this game to be supported on Windows simply because on desktop and laptop computers, Windows is the most used OS at 75% market share ([Wikipedia](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems#cite_note-3:~:text=For%20desktop%20and%20laptop%20computers%2C%20Windows%20is%20the%20most%20used%20at%2075%25)).
 The more schools and students can access it, the better!

 Reviews: [Common sense education review](https://www.commonsense.org/education/app/earth-primer) and [Common sense media review](https://www.commonsensemedia.org/app-reviews/earth-primer)